blockchain-cjib/blockchain/README.md

 Leave all three windows open when you update some code and just re-run above command in the third terminal.

+To actually view the chaincode logging, you need to switch tmux windows.
+To do this, press `Control+b` and then `p` in the second (tmux) terminal.

 #### Invoking chaincode
 Invoke with custom arguments:
 ```console